|All images and original writing

 we share as communication.

-My exposure to the integration of technology and the arts began in 1964 with an
+My exposure to the integration of technology and the arts began as a teen with an

 introduction to a prototype of a waveform generator designed by Donald Buchla.